ymcatwincities/openy_gated_content/modules/openy_gc_personal_training/README.md

 1on1 Virtual Meetings has debugger that shows all connection information that could help in troubleshooting.

 Just set Debug (at this form: `admin/virtual-y/personal_training/settings`) to any number more than 0 and check your browser console.

+## Cancel Session Notifications

+This module allows sending cancel sessions notification messages to the client (client reference field exists on the 1on1 Meeting entity).
+It happens when admin user changes the state of the 1on1 Meeting entity or 1on1 Meeting series to `Cancelled`

+**Please, check your mail system befoure using this feature.**

+This module uses default Drupal mail sending functions to send emails.

+You can enable this feature or change message template at 1on1 Meeting setting form at this URI: `/admin/virtual-y/personal_training/settings`